cstrouse/Dell-T3610-Hackintosh/README.md

 - 10.15.3 -> 10.15.4 worked without any issues
 - 10.15.4 supplemental update worked without any issues (applied 13-May-2020)
+- 10.15.5 update worked without any issues (applied 14-June-2020); updated Lilu/WEG and then Clover first

 ## What Doesn't Work (or hasn't been tested)